Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

     result: ItemStackProvider,
     firstInput: Ingredient,
     secondInput: Ingredient,
-    tier?: number,
+    tier?: number
-    combineForgingBonus?: boolean
 )
+    // Additional methods
+    .combineForgingBonus(combineForgingBonus: boolean)
 ```

 - 1st argument: An [`ItemStackProvider`]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider), the result of the recipe
 - 2nd argument: An item ingredient
 - 3rd argument: An item ingredient
 - *Optional 4th argument*: A number, the minimum tier of anvil the recipe may be completed on, defaults to `-1`{:.n}

+<span></span>

-- *Optional 5th argument*: A boolean, if the lowest forging bonus of the input stacks should be copied to the result, defaults to `false`{:.p}
+- `.combineForgingBonus(combineForgingBonus: boolean)`{: .language-kube-21 #anvil-welding-combine-forging-bonus }: Accepts a boolean and sets if the recipe will copy the lowest forging bonus of the input stacks to the result.
+Defaults to `false`{:.p}

 {: #welding-example }